jiepengwang/StructRe/README.md

 # StructRe: Rewriting for Structured Shape Modeling

 ### Transactions on Graphics
-(Provisionally accepted, will be presented at SIGGRAPH2025)
+(will be presented at SIGGRAPH 2025)

 In this paper, we propose a robust and generalizable approach for structured shape modeling, by using local and probabilistic structure rewriting.
 This approach presents a unified framework for structured reconstruction, completion and generation.